-In this course, students will apply their knowledge of the fundamental areas of business to the development of a comprehensive business plan which focuses on developing social, economic, and spiritual capital.
-Students will gain a fundamental understanding of marketing theory and strategy in diverse cultural environments, and will explore the application of Social Entrepreneurship and Business as Mission to the process of economic development in urban and in rural areas in the US and around the world.
+In this capstone course, students will apply their knowledge of the fundamental areas of business to develop a comprehensive business plan which focuses on developing social, economic, and financial capital.
+Students will gain a fundamental understanding of stakeholder strategy in diverse cultural environments, and will explore the application of social entrepreneurship and social enterprise development as it relates to economic development in urban and in rural areas in the US and around the world.